taw00/dashcore-rpm/documentation/howto.dashcore-masternode-setup.systemd.md

 rpcallowip=127.0.0.1

 #masternode=1
+#externalip=<results of "dig +short myip.opendns.com @resolver1.opendns.com">
 #masternodeprivkey=<results of "dash-cli masternode genkey" in wallet>
-#externalip=<results of "dig +short myip.opendns.com @resolver1.opendns.com">
+#masternodeblsprivkey=<NEW 0.13 PROCESS THAT WE'LL GET TO SHORTLY>
 ```

 Please take special note of `"testnet=1"` and `"testnet=0"`.